What is Coronavirus / Covid-19?

-When people breathe heavily, or talk, or cough, or sneeze, they produce an aerosol spray from their throat or mouth and project this for up to two metres (hence the two metre rule for social distancing).
+When people breathe, or cough, or sneeze, they produce an aerosol spray from their throat or mouth and project this for up to two metres.
 If someone is infected with Coronavirus, this spray can contain the Covid-19 virus.

 A single cough can produce up to 3,000 droplets.
 These particles can land on other people, clothing and surfaces around them, but some of the smaller particles can remain in the air.

 A study on SARS and COV-2, cousins to Covid-19 shows that the virus can survive in droplets for up to three hours after being coughed out into the air.
 Fine aerosol droplets between 1-5 microns in size can remain airborne for several hours in still air.